 The purpose of the District Defender Advisory Council (DDAC) is to a provide a means of encouraging communication and input by the District Defenders in shaping and promoting policies and procedures adopted or proposed to be adopted by the Louisiana Public Defender Board.
 DDAC began in March 2009 and meets approximately every 10-12 weeks.

 In July 2012, all District Defenders were given the opportunity to elect three new members to the District Defender Advisory Council.
-The newly elected members, serving a term that ends June 30, 2015 are below:
+Members and terms are listed below.